 Fancy a taste of Taiwanese cuisine without going halfway round the world?
 Head for Bao Dao, a micro-eatery with a street-food feel, tucked away at the back of the Cours des 50 Otages.
 It’s a feast of noodles and guabao galore, washed down with home-made bubble tea.
 The ideal place for a quick, refreshing and exotic-feeling lunch break.
 Pleasant little terrace in fine weather.

-Lovers of well-sourced speciality coffees and mouth-watering seasonal dishes, don’t miss this gourmet coffee shop-style place!
-At lunchtime, cheffe Ingrid Decombat concocts two starters, three main courses (one vegetarian, one meat or fish, and one toastie), followed by two downright comforting home-made desserts.
-Adeline and Florian, who also run the coffee cellar Horizon, also offer a range of sweet and savoury products for breakfast, and delicious cakes throughout the day.
+Lovers of well-sourced speciality coffees and mouthwatering seasonal dishes, don’t miss this high quality, gourmet coffee shop-style place!
+At lunchtime, the talented chef Ingrid Decombat puts together a short, carefully thought-out savoury menu, followed by two desserts bursting with freshness and zing.
+Adeline and Florian, who also run the Horizon (café cellar), offer a varied breakfast menu to delight both sweet and savoury fans, as well as delicious cakes and cookies throughout the day.
 Nice terrace!

 What better place than Clisson, the beautiful Italianesque town in the Nantes vineyards, for some gourmet, gluten-free food combining French and Italian cuisine?
 In their micro-bistro, Marta Belli (who brings the oil) and David Gaudou (who brings the butter) cook a four-handed cuisine that is very Italian and sometimes French in style, but always deliciously prepared.
 Adorable place, products and wines (the wines come from biodynamic or natural producers, half in the Loire Valley, and half from Italy).
 Terrace in the shade of a beautiful olive tree for relaxing al-fresco meals.